apostrophecms/docs/docs/guide/custom-ui.md

 ## Adding custom modal controls

 Most times the controls on the admin-bar and located within the context menu are sufficient.
 However, in some cases you might want to add additional controls to facilitate the creation or editing of pages and pieces.
 For example, you could add a button for creating a new post on a blog index page.
 The `apos.doc.edit()` method takes an object with one required and two optional properties.
 It triggers the opening of the editing modal for the corresponding document type and allows you to create, edit, and duplicate both pieces and pages.
-When awaited, the method returns either the edited document object, including the new computed `_id` if a new document is created, or 'undefined' if the modal is cancelled.
+When awaited, the method returns either the edited document object, including the computed `_id` for the document, or 'undefined' if the modal is cancelled.
 This method enables the editing modal to open regardless of user permissions; therefore, permissions must be verified.
 With the standard Apostrophe permissions you only need to check that the `canCreate` property for the piece type or `@apostrophecms/page` is true.
 If you are using the [`@apostrophecms-pro/advanced-permission`](https://apostrophecms.com/extensions/advanced-permission) extension you can separately check that `canEdit` is true.
 The `canCreate` property applies to both creating and duplicating a document, since both add a document to the database.
-With Advanced Permission the ability of a user to create a document is given separately from the permission to edit it, so the `canEdit` property should be checked before adding a method call for editing a document.
+With Advanced Permission, the ability of a user to create a document is given separately from the permission to edit it, so the `canEdit` property should be checked before adding a method call for editing a document.

 ### Creating a new document